ConnectedPlacesCatapult/TomboloDigitalConnector/CONTRIBUTING.md

 To contribute to the project follow these steps:
 - [Fork the repository](https://help.github.com/articles/fork-a-repo/).
-- [Choose the issue](https://github.com/FutureCitiesCatapult/TomboloDigitalConnector/milestone/22) you want to start working on, change its tag to `in progress` and tag a project maintainer to inform about it.
+- [Choose the issue](https://github.com/FutureCitiesCatapult/TomboloDigitalConnector/milestone/22) you want to start working on and tag a project maintainer to inform about it.
 - Use the Github issue to discuss on the requirements, ask for more information, update on the progress or upload images related to the issue.
-- Create a pull request when you feel you have addressed the issue.
+- Create a [pull request](https://help.github.com/articles/about-pull-requests/) when you feel you have addressed the issue.

 ## Submitting a Pull Request (PR)
 When you are happy with your solution you can create a PR so we can review your contribution.
 Before submitting